bane9/OpenGLFFT/README.md

 Features
 --------

-- Foward and inverse fast furrier transform
+- Foward and inverse fast fourier transform
 - Can do FFT on an image of any resolution (depends on the configuration, restrictions listed below)
 - Can load/save images of .jpg and .png format
 - Will work with R, RG, RGB and RGBA images